 Yet to many the progress achieved, and hopes for greater advancement in the future, now face a period of existential crisis.
 Nationalism is on the rise in every corner of the globe, as citizens hit back at what they see as the cost of globalisation to their communities.
 Powerful world players engage in jingoistic rhetoric, destabilising the global order with a single tweet.
 At a time when issues like climate change and migration need collaborative solutions too many nations are turning their backs on the world, in disturbing parallels with the 1930s.

 CUIMUN challenges its delegates to look beyond these new barriers to continue the long march of progress the UN has thus far so nobly advanced.
-We urge you to make the positive case for cooperation whilst acknowledging and remedying the fears people have about our globalised world.
+We urge you to make multi asset trading platform in Pakistan the positive case for cooperation whilst acknowledging and remedying the fears people have about our globalised world.

 We look forward to hosting you all in Cambridge this November!

 CUIMUN XXV encompasses 13 unique committees to suit a range of topics, interests and conference experience.
 All committees will be chaired by highly experienced and talented individuals from the all around the globe.